 5. What is the role of Debenture Trustee with respect to creation orenforcing the security in a debenture issue?

 Creation of security means mortgaging the property in favor of Debenture Trustee for the benefit of debenture-holders.
 This is an incidence of ownership of property and creation of security has to be done by the owner of the property.
 However, the debenture-holders are beneficiaries and they have no access to mortgaged property.
 The Debenture Trustee holds the secured property on behalf of Issuer Company and for benefit of debenture-holders.
 In the event of default by the issuer company, the Debenture Trustee will have the power and authority to bring the secured property to sale following the procedure under laws, and the proceeds of sale will have to be applied to redeem the debentures.
 It needs to be noted that Debenture Trustee is neither a guarantor nor a surety for the issuer or investor.

 6. Is appointment of Debenture Trustee compulsory?

-As per the provisions of Companies Act, appointment of Debenture Trustee is mandatory.
-However, issues of debentures/bonds with maturity of 18 months or less are exempt from the requirement of appointment of Trustee.
+As per the provisions of SEBI Regulations and Companies Act, appointment of Debenture Trustee is mandatory.